nretnilkram/fontstrap/README.md

 ### Examples
 Examples can be found in the examples directory.
-* advanced.html - A large compilation of features and functionality that are included in fontstrap.
+* advanced.html - A large compilation of features and functionality that are included in Fontstrap.
-* basic.html - A very small starter site of fontstrap.
+* basic.html - A very small starter site of Fontstrap.
-* blog.html - An example of crude 2 column blog layout, which was built with fontstrap.
+* blog.html - An example of crude 2 column blog layout, which was built with Fontstrap.
-* ice-cream.html - An example of the ice-cream color theme found in dist/css.
+* ice-cream.html - An example of the ice-cream color theme found in `dist/css/theme`.
-* image-pop-over.html - An example of the imagePopOver jquery functionality.
+* image-pop-out.html - An example of the imagePopOut jquery functionality.
-* grid-list.html - An example of the alignBlocks() query function which can be found in fontstrap.
+* grid-list.html - An example of the alignBlocks query function which can be found in Fontstrap.
 * offcanvas.html - An example of the offCanvas Menu feature in action.
 * square.html - Similar to advanced, but utilizes the fontstrap-square css which removes the border radius from elements.
+This can be found in `dist/css/theme`.

 ### Troubleshooting/Development
-* fontstrap.dev.js - This will pull in all the fontstrap js files individually from the assets directory so that you can work directly with the un minified files.
+* fontstrap.dev.js - This will pull in all the Fontstrap js files individually from the assets directory so that you can work directly with the un minified files.
 You will likely need to update your `$(document).ready(function() {` to `$(window).on('load', function() {` so you are sure that all of the js files are loaded before envoking a function.